 - Frequent changes to your lens prescription

-The end result is that your vision will become more clouded over time.
+The end result is that rather than vision loss, your vision will become more clouded over time.
 Fortunately, this is a slow process that can take years to notice.
 On the other hand, a lack of diagnosis and treatment can cause you to live with blurry vision longer than necessary.

 Comprehensive Eye Exams in Knoxville, TN

-Whether it’s one of the above conditions or another age-related eye problem, the best thing you can do is get a comprehensive eye exam.
+The best thing you can do for aging eyes is get a comprehensive eye exam.
 Vision changes that come with age can develop gradually and these in-depth exams are the best way to catch them early.
 This ensures that you get the treatment that you need as soon as possible and retain your ability to see clearly.

 Unlike the vision screenings you may remember from school, comprehensive exams use dilating eye drops.
 This allows our Knoxville eye doctors to get a more in-depth look at the inner structures of your eyes and catch problems early.
 These types of screenings are about more than updating your prescription; they’re about providing complete eye health.